x21L/LinkedListTemplate/README.md

 the method name).

-Additionally implement a well formatted ToString method and an iterator to enable iterating through a for loop.
+Additionally implement a well formatted ToString method and an iterator to enable iterating through a foreach loop.